Y2KForever/twitch-emote-grabber/README.md

 # twitch-emote-grabber
- Grabs emote from Twitch with a specific emoteset id.
+ Grabs emotes from Twitch with a specific emoteset id.

  ## Getting started.